You want smart political talk without the meltdowns?

 People went to jail.

-So this whole this whole Russia influencing the election issue is now totally boomerang back on all of them on the left.
+So this whole Russia influencing the election issue is now totally boomerang back on all of them on the left.

-You know, here, Sean, when you've I know you've been talking, I watch you at night on uh on what happened back there with Uranium One, but in this one, there uh Mueller has a real clear obligation to investigate this because this involves Russians who tried to affect the outcome of the election by giving either lies or telling what they thought was the truth to this British agent who was working for fusion GPS, and the objective was to deep dirt dive on Donald Trump and bring him down.
+You know, here, Sean, when you've, I know you've been talking, I watch you at night on what happened back there with Uranium One, but in this one, Mueller has a real clear obligation to investigate this because this involves Russians who tried to affect the outcome of the election by giving either lies or telling what they thought was the truth to this British agent who was working for Fusion GPS, and the objective was to deep dirt dive on Donald Trump and bring him down.

-In other words, there was actual Russian collusion with the political party through uh this extended uh you know connection in order to bring Trump down.
+In other words, there was actual Russian collusion with the political party through this extended connection in order to bring Trump down.

-And I think on this there really is no question but that Muller's got to investigate it.
+And I think on this, there really is no question but that Mueller's got to investigate it.

-I mean, you know, this is a thing.
+I mean, you know, this is the thing.

-This goes back to the the attorney general and his recusal in in all things Hillary or Russia, which was obscene to me because now you don't have a quality here.
+This goes back to the Attorney General and his recusal in all things Hillary or Russia, which was obscene to me because now you don't have equality here.

 We'll be able to prove collusion.

-We will be able to show that the collusion was the Democrats and the the Russians.
+We will be able to show that the collusion was the Democrats and the Russians.

 So you've got the Russians deeply involved here.